giuliowaitforitdavide/recsyslearn/README.rst

         :alt: Library Version

-*recsyslearn* is a Python library designed to evaluate and benchmark recommendation systems comprehensively.
+*recsyslearn* is a Python library designed to evaluate recommendation systems comprehensively.
 It offers a set of tools to measure recommendation accuracy, coverage, novelty, and fairness.
 This library is a valuable resource for data scientists and engineers who aim to enhance the performance and fairness of their recommendation algorithms.